arvindang/threejs_demo/README.md

 - **Animations**: GSAP
 - **File Handling**: HTML5 File API with drag-and-drop

-## 🎮 Usage Guide

-### Uploading Files
-1. **3D Models**: Drag GLB or GLTF files to the left drawer or click "Browse Files"
-2. **Content**: Drag PDF, PNG, or JPG files to the right drawer or click "Browse Files"

-### 3D Interaction
-- **Rotate**: Click and drag to orbit around the model
-- **Zoom**: Scroll wheel to zoom in/out
-- **Select Parts**: Click on model parts to focus and isolate
-- **Explode View**: Use the GUI slider to separate parts
-- **Slice View**: Use the GUI slider to cut through the model

-### Content Navigation
-- **PDF Files**: Use page navigation buttons and zoom controls
-- **Images**: Use zoom controls to examine details

-### Recording Lessons
-1. Set up your 3D model and content
-2. Click the red record button
-3. Narrate while interacting with both panes
-4. Click stop when finished
-5. Use play button to review

-## 🔧 Development

-### Current Status
-- ✅ Two-pane layout with collapsible drawers
-- ✅ Drag-and-drop file upload
-- ✅ 3D model loading and interaction
-- ✅ PDF and image viewing
-- ✅ Basic recording and playback
-- ✅ Asset management system

-### Next Steps
-See `todo.md` for detailed development roadmap including:
-- Enhanced recording with state synchronization
-- Improved 3D selection sensitivity
-- Mobile responsiveness
-- Advanced annotation tools

 ## 🎯 Target Use Cases

 - **Medical Education**: Anatomy lessons with 3D organs and textbook diagrams